Blog

 }

-But if you want to know if any exception has occurred in the second Task.ContinueWith method so you have to add another one, and so one.
-It doesn't like very pretty and it can be quickly become a code that is hard to understand and to maintain.
-This is why the Task Parallel Libray is powerful but not that easy to work with.
+But if you want to know whether any exception has occurred in the second Task.ContinueWith method, you have to add another one, and so on.
+It doesn't look very pretty and it can quickly become code that is hard to understand and to maintain.
+This is why the Task Parallel Library is powerful but not that easy to work with.

-The very last thing I want to tell about the TLP is that the Parallel.For method is not asynchonous.
-It will deport the code execution one other threads but not his own orchestration so if you have some big processings with a lots of iteration, you may encapsulate the Parralel.For in his own Task:
+The very last thing I want to say about the TPL is that the Parallel.For method is not asynchronous.
+It will offload the code execution to other threads but not its own orchestration, so if you have some big processing with a lot of iterations, you may want to encapsulate the Parallel.For in its own Task:

 private void DoSomeWork()